-The Sequence group box specifies two types of branch conditions for transferring from one sequence level to another.
-It also specifies store conditions for each of sequence levels 1 through 8.
+The Sequence group box specifies primary and secondary branch conditions for transferring from one sequence level to another.
+It also specifies store conditions for each of the eight sequence levels.

 Primary Branch Specifies the condition for transferring to the sequence level specified in the "to" text box.
 Secondary Branch Specifies the condition for transferring to the sequence level specified in the "to" text box.
 Secondary branches are used to do things like restart the sequence if a particular state is found.
-Store Specifies the states stored in the trace buffer at each sequence level.
+Store Specifies the states to be stored in the trace buffer at each sequence level.
 Page Toggles the display between sequence levels 1 through 4 and levels 5 through 8.
 Trigger On Specifies the sequence level whose entry triggers the analyzer.
 See the Sequence Number Dialog Box.